 Before coming to the Bar, Graeme worked at the Commonwealth Attorney-General’s Department and the Australian Government Solicitor for 12 years.
 He also worked as counsel assisting the Commonwealth Solicitor-General.
 In 1997-98 he was associate to Justice Hayne of the High Court of Australia.

 In 2001 Graeme completed a Master’s degree at Columbia University, specialising in constitutional law.
-He has published widely on constitutional and administrative law, and is one of the co-authors of the 3rd edition of Hanks on Constitutional Law.
-He also lectures in the masters program at Melbourne University on executive power.
+He has published widely on constitutional and administrative law, and is one of the co-authors of the 4th edition of Hanks on Constitutional Law.

 - Administrative Law